tekyyang/tekyyang.github.io/_posts/2020-06-06-how-to-get-your-financial-status-closely-monitored.md

 I’ll explain how I did each part in the following sections.
 All the codes are written in Python.

 ## Data Collection
 The first step is to get transaction level details from your online banking website.
-You can definitely download this manually every time, but it would be awesome to automate the whole thing, right?
+You can definitely download this manually every time, but it would be awesome to automate the whole thing.
 To collect the data, I used selenium which is a Python package can automate browsers.
 Since banks have different ways to manage your transactions, you probably need to write different scripts for each bank you are with.
 For example, here is some code to get your transaction data for RBC online banking:
 ```python
 import os
 from pathlib import Path